silvante/portfolio/README.md

 ## About

-This site was built using [Your Tech Stack here, e.g., React, Node.js, or plain HTML/CSS].
+This site was built using React js, JavaScript
 I designed it to highlight my skills and share my work with potential employers and collaborators.

 ---